Last Updated: August 8, 2024

 Early Life

-Richard Seymour was born on October 6, 1979 in Gadsden, South Carolina.
+Richard Seymour was born on October 6, 1979, in Gadsden, South Carolina.
 He played sports from a young age and was very athletic.
 He began playing football in middle school and then played at Lower Richland High School in Hopkins, South Carolina.
-He won first team All-Region honors while playing there.
+Richard won first-team All-Region honors while playing there.
 As a senior, he was voted the team's best defensive lineman.
 He was also a team captain, won an All-Area Player of the Week award, and led his team to four All-Area Team of the Week honors.
 He finished the season with 8 sacks and 83 tackles.
-After high school, Seymour attended the University of Georgia where he played for the Bulldogs from 1997 to 2000.
+After high school, Seymour attended the University of Georgia, where he played for the Bulldogs from 1997 to 2000.
 Some of his teammates were future NFL players Marcus Stroud, Charles Grant, and Johnathan Sullivan.
-As a senior, he was named a first team All-American by the American Football Coaches Association.
+As a senior, he was named a first-team All-American by the American Football Coaches Association.

 Career

 In 2002, Seymour started in all 16 games in his second season in the NFL.
-In the 2003 season, the Patriots changed up their defense strategy and Seymour moved outside to defensive end.
+In the 2003 season, the Patriots changed up their defense strategy, and Richard moved outside to defensive end.
 He was named a defensive team captain for the first time in his career.
-He finished the season with a career high eight sacks and 57 tackles in the 15 games he played.
-He was twice named the AFC Special Teams Player of the Week during the season.
+He finished the season with a career-high eight sacks and 57 tackles in the 15 games he played.
+Seymour was twice named the AFC Special Teams Player of the Week during the season.
 He would go on to win his second Super Bowl ring after the Patriots defeated the Carolina Panthers in Super Bowl XXXVIII.

 In 2005, Seymour entered the final year of his rookie contract.
 He missed the first four days of training camp in hopes of securing a new contract.
 Though the Patriots did not fulfill his request, they did give him a pay raise in order to end his holdout.
 In April 2006, he signed a three-year, $30 million contract extension through the 2009 season.